Skip to content

 Best forDev/edgeProd localProd localData integrityReplicated local

-Pause and predict: You deploy a StatefulSet with 3 replicas using a local storage StorageClass, but the binding mode is set to Immediate instead of WaitForFirstConsumer.
-What happens?
-(Hint: the PVs are created before the scheduler decides where to place the pods.)
+Pause and predict: You deploy a StatefulSet with three replicas using a local storage StorageClass, but the binding mode is set to Immediate instead of WaitForFirstConsumer.
+What happens during initial scheduling, what happens if the scheduler later tries to move one of the pods to a different node, and what is the smallest YAML change that fixes the problem?

 # StorageClass with WaitForFirstConsumer